-Penalty Notices for Unauthorised Leave of Absence may be issued on behalf of Essex schools/academies by Missing Education and Child Employment Service solely on the basis of:
+Penalty Notices for Unauthorised Leave of Absence may be issued on behalf of Essex schools/academies by the Attendance Compliance Team solely on the basis of:

 • At least 10 sessions of unauthorised absence during the previous ten school weeks.
+This includes unauthorised late arrivals, coded U, which count as unauthorised for the whole session.